Coast FIRE Calculator with Pension & Social Security (Free)

 The 4% Rule in Reverse

-The 4% rule says you can withdraw 4% of your nest egg yearly.
-Flip it: if you have $10,000/year guaranteed income, that's like having $250,000 already saved ($10K ÷ 4% = $250K).
-A $30K pension?
-That's $750K you don't need to save.
+The 4% rule says you can safely withdraw 4% of your nest egg each year in retirement.
+Now flip it: if you have $10,000/year in guaranteed pension income, that replaces $250,000 of required savings ($10K ÷ 4% = $250K).
+A $30K pension eliminates $750K from your savings target.
+This single insight can move your Coast FIRE date years closer.

 Gap Years: The Bridge Strategy